kriteeT/test1/README.md

 # Quality Assurance Engineer Test

 ## Requirement analysis and test cases
+- As a customer I would like to browse through the website to see products that are in each category.
+- As a customer I would quickly access the particular product by searching.
+- As a customer I would add products to the shopping cart and be able to continue shopping.
+- As a customer I would like to update product quantities in the shopping cart.
+- As a customer I would like to checkout and  it requires membership.
-how to install project
-run test with headless browser
+- As a customer I would like to choose the payment method and add a new credit card. how to install project run test with headless browser
 ```